Saints Philip and James, Apostles – Readings

 Hence the meaningfulness now, in some parishes, of having the induction of lay Eucharistic ministers on this day.
 We have moved from a purely priest-centred Eucharist at which the laity are passive spectators to one that is community-centred because that is where Christ is to be found.
 The priest certainly has his role, of course, as the one who presides.
 He is the focal point of unity around which the community gathers, but it is the community—including the priest—who celebrates.

 These ministers may also be bringing the Eucharist to the sick and the homebound.
 This is, too, an extension of the community celebration of the Eucharist.
 Our sick brothers and sisters cannot come personally to the community celebration, but they are reminded of their membership when they share the same Body of Christ, which binds all together.
-In communion, not just Jesus, but the whole parish comes to them.
+In Communion, not just Jesus, but the whole parish comes to them.

 Boo